Baptists: English Dissenters view

 Baptist churches have their origins with John Smyth, Thomas Helwys, and John Murton in the Kingdom of England and the Dutch Republic.
 Because they shared beliefs with the Congregationalists, they went into exile in 1608 with other believers who held the same positions.
 They believe that the Bible is to be the primary guide and that credobaptism is what the Bible teaches.
 In 1609, the year considered to be the foundation of the Baptist tradition, these exiled Dissenters baptized believers and their church became the first Baptist church.

 In 1609, while still there, Smyth wrote a tract titled "The Character of the Beast".
 In it he expressed two propositions: first, infants are not to be baptized; and second, unbelievers are to be admitted into the true Church by baptism."
 Hence, his conviction was that a scriptural church should consist only of regenerate believers who had been baptized confessing faith and past sins.
 They rejected the doctrine of infant baptism.

 Shortly thereafter, in 1610, Smyth was expelled from the church.
 Ultimately, Smyth became committed to believers' baptism as the only biblical baptism.
 He was convinced on the basis of his interpretation of Scripture that infants would not be damned if they died in infancy.
 Smyth, convinced that his self-baptism was invalid, applied with the Waterland Mennonites for union.
 He died before achieving it, and some of his supporters became Mennonites.
 Helwys and Murton others kept their commitment to credobaptism that would originate in the Baptist tradition.
 The modern Baptist denomination is an outgrowth of the Amsterdam English church.
-Baptists rejected the name "Anabaptist" when they were called that by opponents in derision because they considered Anabaptists as heretics.
+Baptists rejected the name "Anabaptist" (literally, 're-baptizer') when they were called that by opponents in derision because they considered Anabaptists as heretics.
 McBeth writes that as late as the 18th century, many Baptists referred to themselves as "the Christians commonly—though falsely—called Anabaptists."